The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: Blue Apron

-If you’re looking for a simple well-balanced plan, you can take advantage of the Signature plan for either two servings or four servings.
-Once you select your meals, you can’t customize the specific ingredients, but everything does come individually wrapped if you want to omit a certain item from a dish.
+If you’re looking for a simple, well-balanced plan, you can take advantage of the Meal Kits plan in 2 or 4 servings.
+While not all recipes allow you to customize the specific ingredients, everything does come individually wrapped if you want to omit a certain item from a dish.

 Winner: Blue Apron

-In addition to the wide range of prep time, Blue Apron also provides some great resources for the meal kits to help those who might not have much experience in the kitchen.
-You can find videos on the website to walk you through each step if you’re struggling to figure out the right technique for something.
-When the ingredients arrive they should be refrigerated and used within seven days of delivery.
+Blue Apron also provides some great resources for new cooks.
+You can find videos on the website that walk you through each step if you’re struggling to figure out the right technique for something. a screenshot of blue apron's ready to use ingredients

 EveryPlate operates in a similar fashion to the meal kits from Blue Apron.
 You’ll receive a box of the ingredients along with a recipe card that includes a step-by-step instruction guide to make each of the meals.
 All ingredients should be refrigerated and used within a week of delivery.